-Estepona is a town that is filled with culture, and the pueblo style buildings, the small shops, restaurants, and cobblestone streets that lend an air of romance to the area charm those who visit.
+Estepona is a town that is filled with culture and the pretty port area, pueblo style buildings, quaint shops, varied restaurants and cobblestone streets lend an air of romance to the area charming those who visit.
 There are plenty of ways to entertain yourself while in Estepona, including the warm beaches that stretch well over twenty kilometers, as well as hiking along the Sierra Bermeja Mountain Range.

 Tourists will simply fall in love with this bustling resort town that has plenty of sunshine each year.
 Boating, jet skiing, and parasailing are also large attractions here, and due to the town’s location on the Costa del Sol, the town has several marinas in which you are free to see the sights and indulge in your favorite pastimes.

 Here’s a few interesting tidbits of information about the city of Estepona: